 Immunotherapy could potentially be a new treatment strategy for recurrent or refractory PTC.
-Through blocking immune checkpoints mainly including CTLA-4, PD-L1 and programmed death receptor-1 (PD-1), immunotherapy cause the body’s own immune cells to recognize and eliminate malignant cells and have gained remarkable treatment effect in lung, prostate, melanoma, and other cancers [21,22].
-On the other hand, increasing the tumor immunogenicity through stimulating the expression of MHC molecules or tumor-associated antigens could be another strategy to achieve an ideal anti-cancer immunity.
+Through blocking immune checkpoints, mainly including cytokine T-lymphocyte antigen-4 (CTLA-4), PD-L1, and programmed death receptor-1 (PD-1), immunotherapy cause the body’s own immune cells to recognize and eliminate malignant cells and have produced remarkable treatment effects in lung, prostate, melanoma, and other cancers [21,22].
+Other possible strategies to increase tumor immunogenicity are stimulating the expression of MHC molecules and/or increasing immune cell recognition of tumor-associated antigens to achieve an ideal anti-cancer immune state.

-In the current study, we found through proteomics analysis that PTCs with BRAFV600E mutation have down-regulated tsMHCII expression, a phenomenon that leads to decreased recognition of tumor cells by CD4+ Tcells and enhances immune escape.
-Mechanistically, elevated TGF-β1 functions through classical SMAD-dependent pathway and mediates the above regulation in an autocrine manner.
-Combined therapy of anti-PD-1 antibody with BRAF inhibitor blocked tumor growth in vitro and in vivo through improving Tcell infiltration and tumor cell elimination via tsMHCII increase.
+In the current study, we analyzed the immune regulatory mechanisms of PTC and found that PTCs with BRAFV600E mutation have down-regulated tsMHCII expression.
+This condition leads to decreased recognition of tumor cells by CD4+ T-cells and enhances immune escape.
+Mechanistic studies of PTC activity in culture determined that elevated TGF-β1 functions through the classical SMAD-dependent pathway to mediate immune cell evasion in an autocrine manner.
+Combined therapy of anti-PD-1 antibody with BRAF inhibitor blocked tumor growth in vitro and in vivo by improving T-cell infiltration and tumor cell elimination via increased tsMHCII expression.

 Result

 BRAFV600E related PTC is associated with decreased tsMHCII

-To identify differentially expressed factors between BRAFV600E versus wildtype PTC patients as well as to understand related malignancy mechanisms, we performed proteomics analysis on two matched groups of clinical samples.
-The process of iTRAQ-labeling LC-MS/MS analyses was shown in Fig. 1A, and about 4722 peptides were identified (Fig. 1B).
-Totally about 480 proteins showed 1.2-fold or higher expression in the BRAFV600E relative to the wildtype PTC samples as summarized in Fig. 1C.
-Further Kyoto Encyclopedia of Genes and Genomes (KEGG) analysis indicated that factors involved in multiple biological signaling pathways were altered.
-Specifically, MHCI antigens, HLA-A and HLA-B, and MHCII antigen HLA-DPA1, involved in antigen processing and presentation were significantly decreased in BRAFV600E PTC (Fig. S1A-B and Fig. 1D-E).
-A few other MHC I and II antigens were also downregulated in BRAFV600E group, indicating that infiltration of immune cells or tumor immune environment could be modulated in BRAFV600E caused PTC tumorigenesis.
-In a previous study, downregulation of MHC I was shown to decrease the capability of CD8+ T cells to recognize and kill PTC cells, which was considered to be associated with MAPK pathway activation.
-Then we wonder what the biological meaning of MHC II variation could be.
+To identify differentially expressed factors between PTC samples expressing BRAFV600E versus wildtype BRAF and to understand the underlying mechanisms of immune evasion, we performed a proteomics analysis on two matched groups of clinical samples.
+The process of iTRAQ-labeling LC-MS/MS analyses is shown in Fig. 1A, and about 4,722 peptides were identified (Fig. 1B and Fig. S1A-B) with approximately 480 proteins showing 1.2-fold or higher expression in the BRAFV600E samples relative to the wildtype BRAF PTC samples as summarized in Fig. 1C.
+Kyoto Encyclopedia of Genes and Genomes (KEGG) analysis indicated that factors involved in multiple biological signaling pathways were altered.
+Specifically, MHCI antigens HLA-A and HLA-B and MHCII antigen HLA-DPA1, which are involved in antigen processing and presentation, were significantly decreased in BRAFV600E PTC samples ( Fig. 1D-E).
+A few other MHC I and II antigens were also downregulated in the BRAFV600E group, indicating that infiltration of immune cells or tumor immune environment could be modulated by BRAFV600E and induce PTC tumorigenesis.
+In a previous study, downregulation of MHC I was shown to decrease the capability of CD8+ T cells to recognize and kill PTC cells and considered to be associated with MAPK pathway activation.
+These findings support a plausible biological mechanism for variation MHC II surface expression in PTCs expressing BRAFV600E.

-To have a globle visualization of tsMHCII expression within PTC tissues, IHC staining was conducted on 185 PTC samples (Fig. 1F).
-We observed the distribution of tsMHCII in different cell types within tumor tissues carefully, and found most signals were detected from cancer cells (numerous true papillae, ground glass nuclei and big size compared with APCs).
+To have a global visualization of tsMHCII expression within PTC tissues, IHC staining was conducted on 185 PTC samples (Fig. 1F).
+We observed the distribution of tsMHCII in different cell types within tumor tissues and found that most MHCII signals were from cancer cells (numerous true papillae, ground glass nuclei, and big size compared with APCs).
 Among the cohort of PTC samples, 87 cases of PTC showed positive staining for tsMHCII (Fig. 1G).
-Through analyzing the positive ratio and staining intensity, we found 34 BRAF V600E out of 93 while 53 wild type out of 92 are positive (Fig. 1H).
-Therefore, expression of tsMHCII was decreased in BRAFV600E PTCs, which may indicate related immune escape mechanism.
+Sample analysis by positive ratio and staining intensity revealed a lower proportion of positively-stained MHCII PTC samples with concurrent BRAFV600E expression compared to BRAF wildtype samples (34 BRAF V600E samples out of total of 93 BRAFV600E samples were positive versus 53 positive wild type BRAF samples out of a total of 92 wildtype BRAF samples (Fig. 1H).
+Therefore, tsMHCII expression was decreased in BRAFV600E PTCs, which may indicate an association between BRAFV600E-modulated signaling pathways and tsMHCII expression as a mechanism for immune escape.

 Constitutively activated BRAF-MAPK signaling blocked tsMHCII expression.